CyVerse-learning-materials/foss-2020/getting_started/agenda.rst

       -
     * -
       - 15:00-16:00
-      - The Research Object:
+      - The Research Object I:
       -
       -
     * -
       - 16:00-17:00
-      - The Research Object:
+      - The Research Object I:
       -
       -
     * -